Privacy concerns with social networking services: API

 Application programming interface (API) is a set of routines, protocols, and tools for building software applications.
 By using query language, sharing content and data between communities and applications became much easier.

 APIs simplify all that by limiting outside program access to a specific set of features—often enough, requests for data of one sort or another.
 APIs clearly define exactly how a program will interact with the rest of the software world—saving time.

 An API allows software to “speak with other software.”
 Furthermore, an API can collect and provide information that is not publicly accessible.
 This is extremely enticing for researchers due to the greater number of possible avenues of research.
 The use of an API for data collection can be a focal point of the privacy conversation, because while the data can be anonymous, the difficulty is understanding when it becomes an invasion of privacy.
 Personal information can be collected in mass, but the debate over whether it breaches personal privacy is due to the inability to match this information with specific people.

 There have however been some concerns with API because of the recent scandal between Facebook and the political consulting firm, Cambridge Analytica.
 What happened was “Facebook allowed a third-party developer to engineer an application for the sole purpose of gathering data.
 And the developer was able to exploit a loophole to gather information on not only people who used the app but all their friends — without them knowing.”

+In 2020, critics praised Apple and Google for their contact tracing API that had technical specifications that were conscious of privacy concerns.